Phpcraft/core/README.md

 A PHP library for [all things](https://phpcraft.de/docs/inherits.html) Minecraft: Java Edition.

-Note: Windows might work for some features, but it's not supported due to [a bug](https://bugs.php.net/bug.php?id=34972) and a general lack of features.
-Instead, use [the Windows Subsystem for Linux](https://aka.ms/wslinstall).
+## Dependencies

+There are different dependencies for different use cases — the `selfcheck.php` can help you find out what you need for what — but in general, you will need [PHP-CLI](https://www.php.net/downloads.php), [Composer](https://getcomposer.org/download/), and [Git](https://git-scm.com/downloads).
+If you're apt to it, feel free to run `sudo apt-get -y install php-cli composer git` to install them.

 ## Using the Phpcraft CLI utilities

 First, we'll clone the repository and generate the autoload script:

-    sudo apt-get -y install php-cli composer git git clone https://github.com/timmyrs/Phpcraft
+    git clone https://github.com/timmyrs/Phpcraft
     cd Phpcraft
     composer install